Caging and fluid deformations in dense bidisperse suspensions

 In this Letter, we investigate the local environment of particles in bidisperse non-Brownian suspensions, especially the caging of small particles by large ones.
 We infer a model for the local strain rate.
 Then, using the coil-stretch transition of dissolved polymers as a strain probe \cite{thievenaz2021a,rajesh2022transition}, we measure the local strain rate in the liquid phase.
 Finally, we discuss the effect of caging on the macroscopic viscosity.
 For the sake of clarity, we begin by describing the model before our experiments and their discussion.

 The model consists in attributing an effective volume to each particle, so that the suspension can be seen as an effective packing of spherical cells.
 Each cell contains a particle and some surrounding fluid; the solid volume fraction is $\phi$, the fraction of effective volume is \phistar.
 Particles are rigid, only the liquid may deform.
-Therefore, when the suspension deforms at a macroscopic strain rate \edot, the liquid deforms at an increased local strain rate \eloc (Fig.~\ref{fig:model}a).
-We consider that the strain rate can be averaged over the effective volume, so the total deformation is $\edot\phistar = \eloc(\phistar-\phi)$, hence
+Therefore, when the suspension deforms at a macroscopic strain rate \edot, the liquid deforms at an increased local strain rate \eloc.
+Figure~\ref{fig:model}a represents an idealized vision of this mechanism; in reality the size and shape of the region of amplified strain depends on the particle environment and on the microstructure, which depends on the particle size distribution, on the flow boudary conditions, etc. We consider that the strain rate can be averaged over the effective volume, so the total deformation is $\edot\phistar = \eloc(\phistar-\phi)$, hence

 Eq.~(\ref{eq:local}) was obtained by Mills and Snabre following similar arguments \cite{mills1985non,mills1988} and served as an hypothesis to build more complex rheological models.
 We shall demonstrate that this equation is directly validated by experiments by measuring both \edot and \eloc.
 But first, we discuss how the effective volume vary in bidisperse suspensions.